Bread-Experts-Group/breadmod/README.md

   - [ ] Fluid texture on diesel machine needs to be normalized
   - [ ] (major) tool gun stacking up/absorbing clicks when not equipped
   - [ ] Tool gun beam is scuffed
+  - [ ] Certain slots in block entity screens not showing any items on client
   - [ ] happy block explosion not actually exploding an area
   - [ ] (production specific) Tool gun action not triggering
   - [ ] BMExplosion causing crash